JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 In this lecture, we will focus mainly on the first two, since SIMD instructions are mainly used for low-level optimization (such as writing you own very performant BLAS library), and task switching is not a true paralelism, but allows to run a different task when one task is waiting for example for IO.

+**The most important lesson is that before you jump into the parallelism, make sure your code is fast sequentially**

 ## Process-level paralelism
 Process-level paralelism means that Julia runs several compilers in different processes.
 By default, different processes *do not share anything by default*, meaning no libraries and variables.
 Everyhing has to be therefore set-up on all processes.